bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

 Subsequently, we are using the `txt2img`'s prompt to take a sample during training.
 That's why we are entering a prompt here first, just in case we forget.

 ![Stable Diffusion txt2img prompt for Training Samples]({{ site.baseurl }}images/stable-diffusion-training-for-embeddings/Stable_Diffusion_04_txt2img_prompt_01.png)
+*Figure.
+Enter a test prompt in txt2img page; subsequently, it will be used for training sample results.
+You can use the training sample to monitor the training progress.*

 ## Stable Diffusion Train Embedding
 We found that training with embeddings is easier than training with a hypernetwork for generating self-portraits.
 Our training yielded good results which we are satisfied with.